 Other issues to consider: If you’re not breastfeeding, you need bottles.
 When Kelly was still on formula, we used bottles with disposable liners and reconstituted formula.
 You need to throughly clean the nipple after each use with fresh, sanitized water.
 Make sure you have the appropriate filtration/clean water systems.
 On Isle Royale, for example, we used two methods to be safe.
 We filtered and used the drops.
 Even now, Kelly drinks a lot of whole milk a day.
 If you are committed to only using special water for formula, consider not going into the backcountry just yet or pack it in.

-Baby wipes and their alternatives— I’m gonna be real… I wish I was willing to wash usable diapers and wipes, but I’m not.
-We use a lot of wipes.
+Baby wipes and their alternatives— I’m gonna be real… I wish I was willing to wash reusable diapers and wipes, but I’m not.
+There are lots of great options, and we are working towards incorporating some of them because we use a lot of wipes.
 We bring more than we think we need, especially in bear country.
 Toddlers are impossibly messy and it’s real important that you don’t bring a food covered babe into your tent.
 Have separate, designated sleeping clothes and do not let them eat food while wearing them.
 All clothes that the baby wore to eat in should be hung, in the bear canister, or stored in a food locker with the rest of your gear.
 This is real inconvenient, but real important.
 Remember, you aren’t just protecting yourselves but the campers who come after you, and most importantly, the bears!